-The Canberra Citizen of the Year Award is an initiative of the ACT Government and recognises citizens who have made a major contribution to the community.
+The Canberra Citizen of the Year Award recognises citizens who have made a major contribution to the community.
 The award is significant - it recognises the efforts of individuals in the community and also helps to promote a sense of civic pride.
 The award was first introduced in 1989, continuing a tradition started by The Canberra Times some years prior to self government.

 The Award is presented by the Chief Minister in March each year as part of Canberra's birthday celebrations.

 The Canberra Citizen of the Year is someone who makes an outstanding contribution to our community without expectation of remuneration or reward.
 They are someone who is motivated to act for the good of the community and is a participating member of the Canberra community.